omatrot/LinqToEdmx/README.md

 This project is a port of [LinqToEdmx](https://archive.codeplex.com/?p=linqtoedmx) -which includes some code from [LinqToXsd](https://archive.codeplex.com/?p=linqtoxsd)- to .NET standard 2.1.

 It aims to make possible the scaffolding af an EDMX file to [EF Core 5 entities and context](https://github.com/ErikEJ/EFCorePowerTools/issues/551).

+The main problem right now is that LinqToEdmx has been concieved only for version 2.0 of the EDMX file format.